| |

 concocting one theme after another, cutting out paper hats and downloading

-he couldn’t stand listening to her any more and wouldn’t
+stand to hear any more and wouldn't let her go on.

-He arrived in front of the church in the company
+He arrived in front of the church in

 pace, and then came Pawel and his new girlfriend, undoubtedly his